Frequently Asked Questions

 I bought a new Android tablet/phone, how can I reinstall my SongBook app on it?

 Just download the app again from the Google Play Store.
 Google won't charge you twice if you use the same Google account.
 To copy your songs to the new device, connect the old device to a PC/laptop and copy the files via USB connection to a folder on your hard drive, then connect the new device and copy them back.
-Or use Dropbox Sync.
+Or use SongBook Cloud.

 I bought a new iPhone/iPad, how can I reinstall my SongBook app on it?

 Just download the app again from the Purchases section of the App Store app.
 Apple won't charge you twice if you use the same Apple ID.
-To copy your songs to the new device, connect the old device to a PC/laptop and copy the files via iTunes to a folder on your hard drive, then connect the new device and copy them back.
-Or use Dropbox Sync.
+To copy your songs to the new device, connect the old device to a PC/laptop and copy the files via iTunes to your hard drive, then connect the new device and copy them back.
+Or use SongBook Cloud.

 You seem to have two Windows apps.
 Which one should I use?

 SongBook for Windows PCs is optimized for keyboard/mouse input and has many features for editing songs.
-It runs on Windows 7, 8 and 10.
 You can try it out before you buy a license key on our site.

 SongBook for Windows Tablets is optimized for touch input and displaying/performing songs.
-It only runs on Windows 10 and needs to be purchased in the Microsoft Store.
+It needs to be purchased and downloaded in the Microsoft Store.

 If still unsure, first try SongBook for Windows PCs and see if it fits your needs.
-You can install both apps on the same device.
+You can use both apps on the same device (but not at the same time/with the same song directory).

 SongBook iOS/Android has a built-in Internet search.
 Why is this missing in the desktop apps?